lbnl-science-it/LRC_services_June21/slides.md

 Account requests and approval will be done through [MyLRC portal](https://mylrc.lbl.gov/).

   **Current Workflow:**
-  1. Setup an account on MyLRC [portal](https://mylrc.lbl.gov/).
+  1. Set Up an account on MyLRC [portal](https://mylrc.lbl.gov/).
 Portal uses CILogon for user authentication.
-Users can register using email address provided by LBNL or UC Berkeley or other institutions or google.
+Users can register using the email address provided by LBNL or UC Berkeley or other institutions or google.
   2. Sign the User Access Agreement Form on the welcome page
   3. Request to join existing project
   4. PI approval